department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-plan.md

 - At least 3 caregivers or family members of a Veteran who assist the Veteran in getting benefits
 - At least 5 people who plan to use their computer for the session
 - At least 5 people who plan to use their smartphone for the session
-- At least 4 people with a cognitive disability (e.g., PTSD, TBI, ADHD, etc.)
+- At least 4 people with a cognitive disability (e.g., TBI)
 - At least 3 participants over 60

 ### Good to have for participants